gemwise-invests/Meta-Skill/README.md

 ## Getting Started

 Game checks how candidate is confortable with modern web technologies, each hut is occupied by a chatbot which poses a challenge
-* Our client reports that he could not move his character to city...
+* One player reports that he could not move his character to village ...
-* How you would redesign UI?
+* How you would extend/redesign UI?
-* There is big security leak in the app.. can you find it?
+* There is big security leak in the dApp.. can you find it?

 ## What to look for
 * Look in candidate know how to use browser debugging tools
-* KnowHow about server responses codes
+* KnowHow about server responses codes or JSON protocols
-* KnowHow about websockets, canvas, angular
+* KnowHow about websockets, canvas, node.js
-* Candidate should be able to find window.scope
-* Candidate might be able to point our couple bad style points in the frontend app
+* Candidate might be able to point out bad style points in the frontend dApp

-If successful, we will issue them their own "patch" to build a chatbot.
+If successful, we will issue them their own "patch" to build a chatbot or SEEDS for additional dungeons.